 Just remember that when first trying MCT, you’ll want to start small to avoid any digestive discomfort.

 For the oil, begin with half-teaspoon doses, up to 3 times a day, then work your way up slowly to 1 to 2 tablespoons a day.
-For the powder, start with a 1/4 serving, then gradually work up to a full serving.
+For the powder, start with a 1/4 of a serving, then gradually work up to a full serving.

 Supplementing with MCTs may be the keto secret you’ve been looking for.
 Taking small amounts of it daily can be incredibly useful in getting your body into ketosis and helping it stay there.